dpottavio/CombatDen/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See LICENCE file for more details.
+See LICENSE file for more details.

 ## Questions